ergottli/lem-in/README.md

 the_links
 Lx-y Lz-w Lr-o ...
 ```
-x, z, rrepresents the ants’ numbers (going from 1 to number_of_ants)
+x, z, r represents the ant’s numbers (going from 1 to number_of_ants)
-and y, w, o represents the rooms’ names.
+and y, w, o represents the room’s names.

 ## Getting Started

-Clone repository with command git clone --recurse-submodules https://github.com/ergottli/lem-in.git
+Clone repository with command git clone ```--recurse-submodules https://github.com/ergottli/lem-in.git```

-Than enter command make in the root of repository.
+Than enter command ```make``` in the root of repository.

 Was compiled on MacOS Catalina 10.15.3